datacommonsorg/data/scripts/biomedical/STITCH/README.md

 bash download.sh
 ```

-2. Run the script to clean and merge the three datasets into an output CSV, which is needed for import into the graph.
+2. Run the script to clean and merge the three datasets into `drugs.csv`.

 ```
 python compile_stitch.py